venkatesh-sivaraman/fireroad-server/data/readme.md

 ### Requirements Updates

 Requirements list updating follows a similar process to the course catalog, except that updates are entered manually instead of scraped.
-Therefore, you can edit the requirements lists directly in the Requirements Editor, deploy them, and then run the database update script:
+Therefore, you can create and edit the requirements lists directly in the Requirements Editor, deploy them, and then run the database update script:

 ```
 python update_db.py